14 Transport security

 Your items are always encrypted with vault keys, which in turn are encrypted by keys held by you and not by the server.
 They remain encrypted this way in transit.

-- TLSThe successor to SSL.
-It puts the “S” in HTTPS. with best practices (encryption, data integrity, authenticity of server).
+- TLS with best practices (encryption, data integrity, authenticity of server).

 TLS the successor of SSL, puts the “S” in “HTTPS.”
 It encrypts data in transit and authenticates the server so the client knows to whom it’s talking.

-The protocol provides a layer of authentication and encryption that’s independent of TLSThe successor to SSL.
-It puts the “S” in HTTPS..
+The protocol provides a layer of authentication and encryption that’s independent of TLS.

 When discussing transport security, it’s useful to distinguish different security notions: integrity, authenticity, and confidentiality.29 “Confidentiality” means the data remains secret, “authenticity” means the parties in the data exchange are talking to whom they believe they’re talking to, and data “integrity” means the data transmitted can’t be tampered with.
 Tampering includes not only changing the contents of a particular message, but also preventing a message from getting to the recipient or injecting a message into the conversation the authorized sender never sent.